waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 @daily ID=removeCF find /path/to/your/diff -mtime +7 -type f -delete
 ```

-The ID=removeCF is needed by Dillon Cron like mentioned in update database above, replace
+The ID=removeCF is needed by Dillon Cron as mentioned in update database above, replace
 /path/to/your/diff path string with your real path.

 #### Log Files And Rotation: